How to Choose The Right Dab Surface

 Besides the shape of the surface area, the distribution of mass in your nail also plays a role in how the heat is transferred.
 The different forms and shapes of each nail can play a surprisingly big difference in the overall experience.
 With bangers, the wall thickness is one variable to consider: typically from 1mm to 4mm thick.
 A thicker wall will take longer to heat, but also cool down slower.

-Thicker bangers are mostly ideal for torch setups where good timing is important and you want to avoid heating it up quicker so as to avoid cracking.
+Thicker bangers are mostly ideal for torch setups where good timing is important and you want to avoid heating it up quickly so as to avoid cracking.
 When glass heats unevenly, it also expands unevenly at a microscopic level.
 This causes some of the particles to push on each other, and if enough pressure builds up it can result in glass breakage.

-Besides the wall thickness, there are also bangers which include a thick inner “core” which consists of a quartz cylinder that has been fused to the bottom dab surface.
+Besides the wall thickness, there are also bangers which include a thick inner “core” that consists of a quartz cylinder that has been fused to the bottom dab surface.
 This inner core serves as extra storage of heat and serves a similar function as a thicker wall while taking less energy and time to heat up the entire banger.

 Terp buckets or inserts are one of the best ways to increase the surface area inside a quartz banger.
 There are a variety of sizes and materials on the market in 2019, such as quartz, SiC, ruby, and sapphire.
 The great thing about using an insert is that you can keep the bottom of your banger clean by using a terp bucket insert to shield it out.
 Just switch out the insert, and you have a fresh dab surface ready to go with a mostly clean banger.